 Our mission is to provide a network of volunteer opportunities centered around ocean and marine life health.
 Once you become a member of the Turtle Team, we ask that you do your educated best to help keep all marine life healthy.
 Certificates for verified volunteer hours will be issued upon request.
-Proceeds from sales of our volunteer apparel and donations are used to support the Turtle Hospital in Marathon and local sea turtle nest protection programs.
+Proceeds from sales of our volunteer apparel and donations are used to support marine hospitals and rehabilitation centers in addition to sea turtle nest protection programs.

 In the summer of 2020, our Youth Founders: Hunter, Amanda, Logan & Morgan set out to create an organization to help their friends earn community services hours.

 As native Floridians who have had the privilege of enjoying the environment, they decided to establish a community service network to educate their peers about the importance of ocean & marine life health.
-In addition, the net proceeds from the sale of volunteer apparel are donated to sea turtle hospitals, rehabilitation and nest protection programs.
+Proceeds from sales of volunteer apparel and donations are used to support marine hospitals and rehabilitation centers in addition to sea turtle nest protection programs.

 Hunter has grown up spending time in the Florida Keys enjoying a variety of water recreational activities that expanded his appreciation for marine life.
 He helped start his elementary school's first Green Team and went on to join his middle school's Green Team while taking many green studies classes.
 He is currently enrolled in a marine and environmental studies high school magnet.

 Amanda is a certified diver who has participated in multiple reef cleanups with the Coral Restoration Foundation.
 Amanda's love for the ocean began when she was little inspiring her desire to protect and improve the health of marine life.

 Growing up in South Florida, Logan has always been involved with a variety of community service activities.
 The creation of the Turtle Team was a perfect way to combine his love and appreciation for the ocean with his drive to help and work for his community.